 On November 3, 2021, Sublime Machining, Inc. ("Sublime") received a summons and complaint filed in the Alameda Superior Court on behalf of Sublime.
 The plaintiff, Tony Banks, a former employee of the Issuer, filed a complaint alleging wage and hour violations on behalf of himself and all aggrieved employees pursuant to PAGA.
-It is the intent of the Issuer to prevail or settle the matter, however, it is not possible to determine or predict the scope of any resolution at this time.
+On March 18, 2024, the parties executed a settlement agreement, pursuant to which Sublime agreed to make settlement payments over time.